antoniocigna/BilingBuilder/README.md

 * all the code is in your computer and  all the files are written in the download folder of your computer.

 ## Environment
-The code as been tested using:
+The code has been tested using:
 * Chrome, Edge, Firefox in Window 10 desktop
 * Safari on Apple Notebook